Goldybin/ResonatingWithYou/README.md

 (you can also play with the distance and the settings by yourself)

-Remember: Blackhole inputs 1-4 should go into only 1 input channel per plugin, and both outputs from plugins should go into the final audio output (your headphones).
+Remember: Blackhole inputs 1-4 should go into only 1 input channel per plugin, and both outputs from plugins should go into the final audio output (your headphones), with binaural 2CH setting.

 Original README from Yeshi Namkhai follows below.